sgsokol/influx/influx_si/doc/manual.rst

 	  For example, if the time is expressed in seconds and concentrations in mM/g then fluxes must be expressed in mM/s/g.

  ``funlabR``
-	 since v5.4, ``influx_i`` is able to simulate label propagation in metabolically stationary network from a label input varying in time (not only from a step labeling constant in time as before).
+	 since v5.4, ``influx_i`` is able to simulate label propagation in metabolically stationary network from a label input varying in time.
 User can supply R expressions which will calculate fractions of different input label components as functions of time ``t``.
-Those expressions can be provided in the fields described hereafter but they can need some helper functions.
-Few of them are defined in a file ``funlab.R`` included in ``influx_si`` package but user can need more of them.
-Thanks to this field, he can define them in a custom file who's name can be provided here.
+Those expressions can be provided in the LABEL_INPUT section but they can need some helper functions.
+Few of them are defined in a file ``funlab.R`` included in ``influx_si`` but user can need more of them.
+Thanks to this field, he can define them in a custom R file who's name can be provided here.
 There can be given only one file.
 However, if user-defined functions are spread over several files they can be included via ``source()`` function called in this one.
 For this purpose, a predefined variable ``dirw`` pointing to the current working directory can be useful.
-It is worth mentioning that file defined in this field will be executed in a particular environment so that variables created during its execution won't affect ``influx_si``'s ones.
+It is worth mentioning that the file defined in this field will be executed in a particular environment so that variables created during its execution won't affect ``influx_si``'s ones.
 The path of the file provided in this field is relative to the FTBL's one.
 Example:

 	 .. code-block:: text